Past and Present Water Supplies

 Reclaimed Water Supply

-A portion of wastewater effluent collected from the Northwest, Haskell, Bustamante, and Fred Hervey plants is currently being redirected into a water distribution system (purple pipe distribution) for users of reclaimed water.
+A portion of wastewater effluent collected from the Hickerson, Haskell, Bustamante, and Fred Hervey plants is currently being redirected into a water distribution system (purple pipe distribution) for users of reclaimed water.
 Reclaimed water serves the demand of golf courses, parks, schools, industry and cooling water for electric power plants.
 Current reuse projects provide 6,000 acre-feet per year for EPWU.
 Reuse supply in the year 2060 is estimated to reach 12,000 AF/year.

 New Conjunctive use supplies (Rio Grande and groundwater)